 In addition to auditing production sites, training suppliers and factory employees to act on their responsibility is a central element in achieving lasting improvements.
 For this reason, we have developed the capacity building programme "EMPact".
 The name combines the EMPowerment of our suppliers with the resulting action ("act").
 It includes workshops, e-learnings, webinars, homework and on-site visits.
 It enables factories to improve their manufacturing conditions in a protected environment and allows us to learn even more about the challenges on-site.

-As part of our 2020 sustainability strategy, we have set ourselves the goal of integrating 100 percent of our suppliers by 2020.
+With our Social Programme, we have set ourselves the goal of establishing transparency concerning working conditions in our supply chains and supporting our business partners and their factories in complying with human rights.
+Meaning: by 2020, we wanted to integrate 100 percent of our suppliers into the social programme.
 A supplier is considered integrated if he can present valid evidence of social audits or certificates for all factories that produce goods on behalf of the Otto Group.
-In 2019, this applied to 95 percent of suppliers

 Many challenges, such as low wage levels, lack of health and safety at work or freedom of association, cannot be solved by individual actors.
 Accordingly, the Otto Group relies on cooperation between the relevant players to achieve sustainable and comprehensive improvements.
 To tackle the complex tasks along our supply chain, we are therefore involved in various partnerships and cooperations, such as the German Partnership for Sustainable Textiles, the amfori Business Social Compliance Initiative (BSCI) or the Accord on Fire and Building Safety in Bangladesh (ACCORD).
 We believe that by pooling our strengths and know-how, we can achieve the greatest possible range and effectiveness and thus contribute to improving working conditions in production facilities.